Accessibility statement for the Met Office website

 Preparation of this accessibility statement

 This statement was prepared on 18 September 2019.
-It was last updated on 15 July 2021.
+It was last updated on 18 June 2024.

 This website is tested on an ongoing basis.
 When new features are introduced to the website, they are tested against the international WCAG 2.1 AA accessibility standard using assistive technologies such as WAVE, Axe and screen readers.
 We also perform manual inspection for new functionality and user test with users that rely on assistive technologies where appropriate.

 We run ongoing analysis on the accessibility of the website using automated tools such as Sitemorse.
 We dedicate time on an ongoing basis to resolve issues that are reported.
-We are currently updating our processes to ensure content published through our content management system meets WCAG 2.1 AA accessibility standard.
-We plan to have this in place by November 2021.

 The first website accessibility audit was carried out in February 2019.
 The audit included a representative number of areas on our site which saw the highest traffic.